-But we know how much time and effort it takes for developing competency models, especially a comprehensive company-wide competency model.
+But we know how much time and effort it takes to develop competency models, especially a comprehensive company-wide competency model.

 Zavvy will help you build crystal-clear requirements for every role and level.
 You'll be able to move people from A to B with meaningful pathways based on unbiased data and motivate them along the way.

 - Role-based competency models, leadership competency models and core competency models to create structure and transparency in your company.

 - Competency-based performance evaluations that inspire reflection and a growth mindset.

 - Competency-based career progression frameworks showing employees what they need to get to the next level.